 4:00 – 5:00 pm: The finish line for content is nigh – we’ll either be racing to deadline or (should the day’s social content be delivered) creating newsletters and blogs.
 Finishing time is 5:00 pm – although I occasionally write a little later into the evening.
 I’ve never been big on working late – I sometimes suspect it indicates a lack of workflow management or a ‘work warrior’ attitude which is hard to maintain long-term.

-So that’s it: a day in the life of Ruby Slipper.
+So that’s it: a day in the life of Ruby Assembly.
 As you can see, our days are a tapestry of brain-storming, graphic design, community strategy, social media content delivery, copywriting and conceptualizing new projects with collaboration partners.
-Without a doubt, the Ruby Slipper x Little Projects installation inspired us towards new ideas – ostensibly sprung from our time in such thoughtfully-curated surrounds.
+Without a doubt, the Ruby Assembly x Little Projects installation inspired us towards new ideas – ostensibly sprung from our time in such thoughtfully-curated surrounds.